MeanderingProgrammer/render-markdown.nvim/README.md

         head = '@markup.heading',
         -- Highlight for everything else, main table rows and the line below row = 'Normal',
+        -- Highlight for inline padding used to add back concealed space filler = 'Conceal',
     },
     -- Callouts are a special instance of a 'block_quote' that start with a 'shortcut_link' -- Can specify as many additional values as you like following the pattern from any below, such as 'note'